aloktj/PyCIPSim/README.md

 ## Next Steps

+1. Deliver the live CIP I/O runtime outlined in SRS §3.7 by opening real sessions, running cyclic producer/consumer loops, bridging output edits to the wire, and decoding inbound payloads back into the UI.
-1. Add integration coverage that exercises real `pycomm3` sessions when hardware or emulators are available.
+2. Add integration coverage that exercises real `pycomm3` sessions when hardware or emulators are available.
-2. Expand the web UI with live log streaming, UDP transport configuration, and richer assembly visualisations.
+3. Expand the web UI with live log streaming, UDP transport configuration, and richer assembly visualisations.
-3. Implement UDP transport adapters to satisfy the communications interface expectations in SRS §4.5.
+4. Implement UDP transport adapters to satisfy the communications interface expectations in SRS §4.5.
-4. Extend CLI and web regression suites to cover failure messaging, report downloads, and session teardown scenarios.
+5. Extend CLI and web regression suites to cover failure messaging, report downloads, and session teardown scenarios.

 ## Repository Layout